XKCP/XKCP/README.markdown

 * In addition, one can find the implementation of parallelized permutations.
 There are both implementations based on SIMD instructions and "fallback" implementations relying on a parallelized with a lower degree implementation or on a serial one.

 In both cases, the hierarchy first selects a permutation (or a permutation and a degree of parallelism) and then a given implementation.
-E.g., one finds in [`lib/low/KeccakP-1600-times4/`](lib/low/KeccakP-1600-times4/) the implementations of 4 parallel instances of Keccak-_p_[1600] and in [`lib/low/KeccakP-1600-times4/SIMD256/`](lib/low/KeccakP-1600-times4/SIMD256/) a 256-bit SIMD implementation.
+E.g., one finds in [`lib/low/KeccakP-1600-times4/`](lib/low/KeccakP-1600-times4/) the implementations of 4 parallel instances of Keccak-_p_[1600] and in [`lib/low/KeccakP-1600-times4/AVX2/`](lib/low/KeccakP-1600-times4/AVX2/) a 256-bit SIMD implementation for AVX2.

 The documentation of the low-level services can be found in [`SnP-documentation.h`](doc/SnP-documentation.h) and [`PlSnP-documentation.h`](doc/PlSnP-documentation.h).